Rickkert00/AIDM-CHSP/imitation_learning/considerations.md

 80 is maybe too large, too many input params?, try 60, as BO1 has 12 tanks, considering multiplier of 5

 Problem: how to smartly reduce number of input parameters? (ask Neil)

+We think that using either hashing or Graph Neural Networks can help with this varying output.